 Many ecommerce businesses choose to partner with a 3PL (or third-party logistics company) to improve order accuracy and prevent shipping mistakes.
-With a professional fulfillment company like ShipBob professional managing inventory, picking orders, and connecting with carriers for you, your operations are less prone to misshipments.
+With a professional fulfilment company like ShipBob professional managing inventory, picking orders, and connecting with carriers for you, your operations are less prone to misshipments.

-“If someone is going to treat your products like their own, that’s the most you can hope for in a fulfillment partner.
+“If someone is going to treat your products like their own, that’s the most you can hope for in a fulfilment partner.
 ShipBob does exactly that.
 The customer experience and brand consistency is really important to us, so to receive that level of support from ShipBob means so much to us.

 Stephanie Lee, COO at PetLab

 How ShipBob can help your business prevent misshipments

 As a global omnifulfilment platform, ShipBob has the infrastructure, technology, and expertise to deliver top-quality fulfilment and shipping on your brand’s behalf.